Juniper/contrail-kubernetes-docs/install/openshift/3.11/standalone-openshift.md

 * If you see pods being evicted or pending, check ur disk usage
 * If you see tcp timeout issue but the master is up fine and you can reach it, check network connectivity speeds (usually vms         have this problem )
 * ntp is installed by openshift and should be synchronized by user (does not affect any functionality of contrail, but shows up in contrail-status output).
+* If ansible_service_broker component of openshift is not up and its "ansible_service_broker_deploy" shows error it means that the "ansible_service_broker" pod did not come up fine.
+The reason usually is it failed liveliness and readiness checks.
+Modify the liveliness and readiness check of this pod when its brought up to make it running.
+The root cause is the redhat url not correct, verify that the pod uses correct url.

 ### Note: